influxdata/influxdb/docs/data_organization_lifecycle.md

 Figure 3: Example of
 ```

-Now we understand chunks and their life cycle, let us move to next topic: **IOX Catalogs - The metadata for operating the Data Lifecycle & querying chunks quickly** (to be linked)
+Now we understand chunks and their life cycle, let us move to next topic: [IOx Catalog: The Metadata for Operating a Database](catalogs.md)